GBuenaflor/01azure-aks-ingresscontroller-https/README.md

 6. In addition, connect SSMS to manage SQL Linux.

 Note: My Favorite > Microsoft Technologies.
+It's complex, We know that but I make it work.
+Skol!